 - Flexibility.
 This program is designed with the working professional in mind, and offers face-to-face classes in the evening.

 - Experiential Learning.
-The program includes field experiences and collaborative assignments and projects.
+The program includes field experiences in the computer sciences and collaborative assignments and projects.

 - First-rate Faculty.
 Passionate faculty practitioners with years of experience in the field.

 - Core Fundamentals.
 The degree has a strong emphasis in the fundamentals of data science.